Klondike (boxer)

 He made his professional boxing debut against future two-time colored heavyweight champ Frank Childs on 8 January 1898 at Chicago's 2nd Regiment Armory (a fight erroneously credited to lightweight Frank Young Haines).
 He was knocked out by Childs.
 Later that month, on 29 January, Childs won the world colored heavyweight title from Bob Armstrong and his first defense of the title was against Klondike on February 26.
 Childs won by a technical knockout when the referee stopped the fight in the fourth round of the scheduled six-round bout.

 They fought again four times, as African American boxers were forced to fight one another often due to the color bar.
 Childs won every fight.

-Klondike fought many of the top black heavyweights of his generation, including Johnson, the first black man to win the world heavyweight championship.
+Klondike fought many of the top black heavyweights of his generation, including Jack Johnson, the first black man to win the world heavyweight championship.
 Klondike first declared himself the black heavyweight champion after beating Johnson in the future world heavyweight champ's third pro fight at Chicago's Howard Theater on 8 May 1899.
 It was Klondike's eighth professional bout.

 According to the Chicago Tribune, "...Johnson knocked Haines down in Round one with an uppercut, and only the bell saved Klondyke..."

 Klondike and Johnson fought again twice, with one bout ending as a draw and the third with Johnson winning by a technical knockout.